WorldBrain/storex-docs/docs/storex-hub/getting-started/README.md

 Since only remote apps are supported for now, we'll start by creating one of those.
 Storex Hub is designed so you can connect to it in different ways, but for now only REST and Socket.io are supported.
 In Typescript/Javascript, there are convenience classes that wrap the Storex Hub API, while not tying you down to a specific protocol, so either:

-1. In the Storex Hub repo you just cloned, just copy the `/demo/gist-sharer` directory and start experimenting from there.
+1. In the Storex Hub repo you just cloned, just copy the `/demos/gist-sharer` directory to something like `/demo/getting-started`, modify the in `main.ts` and run it with `yarn ts-node demos/getting-started/main.ts`.
-2. Set up you own Node.js project and install the `@worldbrain/storex-hub` and `socket.io-client` dependencies
+2. Set up your own Node.js project and install the `@worldbrain/storex-hub` and `socket.io-client` dependencies.
+The `@worldbrain/storex-hub` package contains both the entire Storex Hub application (which we won't at the start) and the client, which gives you a convenient wrapper around the API and will in the future be available as a separate package.

 Now, it's time to connect to Storex Hub and register our new app: